Nix and NixOS

 .envrc

-file which will load a dev. shell when entering the repository.
+file which will load a Nix development shell when entering the repository.

 In summary, when using flakes, you should move away from legacy commands like